 In the Chinese securities markets, a small number of issuers may represent a large portion of the entire market.
 The Chinese securities markets are subject to more frequent trading halts, low trading volume and price volatility.
-Further, the Chinese economy is heavily dependent upon trading with key partners.
 Recent developments in relations between the United States and China have heightened concerns of increased tariffs and restrictions on trade between the two countries.
 An increase in tariffs or trade restrictions, or even the threat of such developments, could lead to a significant reduction in international trade, which could have a negative impact on China's export industry and a commensurately negative impact on the Fund.